 If correct, these two assumptions have important consequences.
-By attempting to establish which species is the most sensitive to the toxic effects of a chemical in the laboratory, extrapolation can in principle subsequently be based on the data from that species.
+By attempting establish which species is the most sensitive to the toxic effects of a chemical in the laboratory, extrapolation can in principle subsequently be based on the data from that species.
 Furthermore, the functioning of any ecosystem in which that species exists is protected provided the structure is not sufficiently distorted as to cause an imbalance.
 It is generally accepted that protection of the most sensitive species should protect structure, and hence ecosystem processes.
-However, most ecotoxicologists are sceptical about the existence of a most sensitive species for all chemicals, so care needs to be exercissed in application of this presumption.